Boghian-Gabriel/Boghian-Gabriel/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on SQL Server, VB.NET
+- 🔭 I’m currently working with SQL Server, VB.NET
 - 🌱 I’m currently learning ASP.NET, Figma , Adobe XD
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->